Air Defender 23

 Čáslav in the Czech Republic

-The three main locations during Air Defender 2023 are the airfields Schleswig/Hohn, Wunstorf and Lechfeld in Germany.
-There will be three main flight areas above Germany.
+The three main hubs during Air Defender 23 are Schleswig/Hohn, Wunstorf and Lechfeld.
+The exercises will be conducted mainly in three airspaces over Germany.

 The exercise areas are based on areas that have been used by the Air Force for routine training for decades.
-However, they have been expanded for the large-scale maneuver and, in some cases, connected by corridors.
+However, they have been expanded for Air Defender 23 and partly connected by corridors.

-According to current Air Force plans, the east training area will be temporarily reserved for military use between 10 a.m. and 2 p.m., the south training area between 1 p.m. and 5 p.m., and the north training area between 4 p.m. and 8 p.m.
-There will be no practice flights on weekends.
+The east exercise area will be temporarily reserved for military use between 10 a.m. and 2 p.m., the south exercise area between 1 p.m. and 5 p.m., and the north exercise area between 4 p.m. and 8 p.m.
+No training flights will take place at night or on weekends.

-The Air Force does everything in its power to keep the impact of Air Defender 23 on the population as low as possible.
-For example, the three air training areas are only used for military purposes on a staggered basis for two to four hours a day and are not available to civilian air traffic during this time window.
+All parties involved, first and foremost the German Air Force itself, German Air Traffic Control, Eurocontrol, airlines and airport operators, are doing everything they can to keep the impact of Air Defender 23 on the population as low as possible.
+For example, the three air training areas are only used for military purposes at staggered times and never simultaneously for up to four hours a day and are not available to civil air traffic during this time window.

-In close cooperation with the authorities responsible for air safety, the airlines and the civil airfields, processes and procedures are currently being optimized to minimize the impact on civil air traffic as far as possible.
+In close cooperation with the authorities responsible for air traffic control, the airlines and the civil airports, processes and procedures are currently being optimized to minimize the impact on civil air traffic as far as possible.

-24 partner nations are coming to Germany with their aircraft types, including various jets including the F-35 of the Americans and Dutch, the types of which are planned for the German Air Force as a Tornado successor, as well as a NATO Awacs reconnaissance aircraft and, for the first time, a transport aircraft of the Japanese Air Force.
+Twenty-four partner nations are coming to Germany with their aircraft types, including various jets including the F-35 of the Americans and Dutch planned for the Air Force as a Tornado successor, as well as a NATO Awacs reconnaissance aircraft and, for the first time, a transport aircraft of the Japanese Air Force.

 Impressions